 IOAN was founded by a team of like-minded humans with the purpose of bringing production back to original makers.
 As consumers, we reached extreme points of frustration and discontent when something needed to be purchased - from a pair of shoes to a t-shirt - they were all made in one or two Asian countries with the simple reason of it being cheaper to produce.

 Yes.
-You can drop your garments off at one of our IOAN shops in Los Angeles or San Francisco or mail it to our HQ (address below), indicating what repair is needed.
+You can drop your garments off at any IOAN shop or mail it to our HQ (address below), indicating what repair is needed.
 Cost of repairs are on us!

 Industry of All Nations

 5066 W Washington Blvd.

 Instructions for how to care vary by material and are located on the inside label of each garment.

 Organic Cotton (undyed or naturally dyed) - You can basically take care of these garments in almost the same way as you do for regular clothes, but here are some tips: wash with similar colors / machine wash warm / do not bleach / do not use stain remover / tumble dry low / iron low.
 Do not dry clean.
 AVOID POURING DETERGENT DIRECTLY ON GARMENTS (indigo not affected).
 Iron salt and Iron vinegar products, avoid lemon and other acidic liquids.